pharo-project/pharo5-vm/mc/VMMaker.oscog.package/SpurMemoryManager.class/README.md

 freeStart
 	- the last used address in eden.  this is where new objects are allocated if there is room in eden.

+gcPhaseInProgress
+	- flag taking values 0, ScavengeInProgress, SlidingCompactionInProgress, for remapObj: to decide what to do.

 gcStartUsecs
 	- the time in microseconds of the start of the most recent gc, used to compute the duration of a gc.